 If we restrict our consideration of capital markets to stocks alone, we will be hard-pressed to find an asset class more liquid (let us agree to not consider cash as an alternative).
 When you want your money back, you press the “sell” button and your money will ordinarily (depending on what exchange your stock is being traded on) be back in your account 48 hours after the trade has completed.
 Because of this, there is a certain degree of peace of mind that comes with equity investing.
 Of course, there will be price fluctuations during your ownership of any given security, but should you need your money back quickly, there will be no adverse consequences, delays or costs as a result of turning your asset back into cash.

-Fundamentally real estate has the lowest liquidity of all asset classes if we choose to exclude private equity investments which may have “lock-in” provisions built into their terms.
+Fundamentally real estate has some of the lowest liquidity of all asset classes, if we choose to exclude private equity investments which may have “lock-in” provisions built into their terms.
 Real estate ‘liquidity’ is dependent upon the principles of supply and demand.
-For you to realise the ‘liquidity’ or value of your real estate investment somebody has to buy it from you to release your money.
+For you to realise the ‘liquidity’ or value of your real estate investment in Japan somebody has to buy it from you to release your money.
 If demand is weak, you may not be able to sell it for what you paid for it.
 If supply is abundant, the same.
 If demand is exceptionally low, or if supply is abundantly high, you simply may not be able to sell the property whatsoever.
-Because of this, real estate investment (our definition being -direct- ownership of real estate assets, as opposed to Real Estate Investment Trusts ‘REITS’, or other securitised real estate assets) is inappropriate for time specific investment planning goals.
+Because of this, real estate investment in Japan (our definition being -direct- ownership of real estate assets, as opposed to Real Estate Investment Trusts ‘REITS’, or other securitised real estate assets) is inappropriate for time specific investment planning goals.
 For example, if you wish to make an investment that will provide a steady return for 5 years, with a return of principal on the 5th year anniversary to pay for a child’s school fees, which are non-negotiable, real estate will leave you with liquidity and short-fall risk.